huge0366/huge0366.github.io/_pages/testpub.md

 {% include base_path %}

-Conference Organized in EdUHK
+Conference Organized
 ===
 1. PAGES-CRIAS 3rd workshop “State of the Art of Historical Climatology in International Perspective”, March 19-20, 2021
 •	More than 50 scholars from at least 15 countries attended.

-Keynote and Invited Presentation since Joining EdUHK
+Keynote and Invited Presentation
 ===
 1.	**Qing Pei**.
 A scientific story from humanities: Climate change and its impacts in history based on the archives of societies.
 World Conference on Environmental and Earth Sciences.
 Valencia, Spain, October 24-25, 2022 (Keynote Speaker)
 2.	**Qing Pei**.
 Document-based precipitation reconstruction and its impact in Chinese history.
 The 1st Japan-China Joint Workshop on Historical Climatology in East Asia.
 Teikyo University, Tokyo, Japan, 21st December, 2019